Garima-sharma814/mongo-CLI/README.md

 #### You can edit the code right from Github editor
 - Goto the file you want to edit;
 - Press .
 Now you can edit straight from Github.

-## Can I customize the commands?
-to be continued..